This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 | distance | l2/inner_product/cosine | Yes | The type of vector distance algorithm. | l2 indicates the Euclidean distance, inner_product indicates the inner product distance, and cosine indicates the cosine distance. | |

-| type | hnsw/hnsw_sq/hnsw_bq |
+| type | hnsw / hnsw_sq/ hnsw_bq |

-Yes | The index type. | ||
+Yes | The type of the index. | ||

 | lib | vsag | vsag | No | The type of vector index library. | Only the VSAG vector library is supported. |